itsomort/f25-dl-cpu/info.md

 ## Data Management
 - `MOV R1/S1, R2/S2`: Move
   - Move data from register `R2/S2` to register `R1/S1`, registers must be same width
-  - Ex. `MV X, Y` is good, `MV X, A` is not good
+  - Ex. `MV X, Y` is good, `MV X, A` is invalid.
 - `LDI R/S, IMM`: Load Immediate
   - Load register `R/S` with specified immediate in hex (0x), binary (0b), or decimal (no prefix)
   - Can load values -128 to 127 or 0 to 255 into A, B, C, D
   - Can load values 0 to 65535 into X, Y, with memory wraparound
-  - 1 byte immediate for A, B, C, D, 2 byte immediate for X, Y
+  - 1 byte immediate for A, B, C, D
+  - 2 byte immediate for X, Y
 - `RDM R, S`: Read Memory
   - Read memory from address `S` and load into register `R`
 - `WRM S, R`: Write Memory